HiveRunner/HiveRunner/README.md

 ### ___TBA___

-Introduced compatibility modes to emulate different handling of full line comments in `hive` and `beeline` shells.
+Introduced command shell emulations to replicate different handling of full line comments in `hive` and `beeline` shells.

 Now strips full line comments for executed scripts to match the behaviour of the `hive -f` file option.